circulosmeos/visualization.shadertoy/README.md

 Also, *cmake* now correctly compile against GLESv2 libraries.

 OpenGLESv2 function `texture2DLodEXT` has been added to main.cpp with `#extension GL_EXT_shader_texture_lod : enable`.

+**Notes for RPi version**: time multiplier (7th parameter) has been deleted from json file as it is not needed.

 ## Build instructions